lauromvs/flora/README.md

 - Use ESLint and Prettier to configure code writing standards, avoiding writing disagreement between team members.

 ###  Layout
-O layout da aplicação está disponível no [Figma](https://www.figma.com/file/nIT6fFPNfYZF5EOsRtqYg5/Flora-e-commerce?node-id=0%3A1)
+The application layout is available on the [Figma](https://www.figma.com/file/nIT6fFPNfYZF5EOsRtqYg5/Flora-e-commerce?node-id=0%3A1).

 ## 🔧 Execute on your PC

-- Clone this repository and inside the folder;
+- Clone this repository;
 - Change to folder backend `cd backend`;
 - Run the command to install the dependencies, like `npm install` or `yarn`;
 - Start the backend running command `yarn dev:server` or `npm dev:server`, your backend will run at port 3333;